catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 The main benefit for using a separate container is that the main container listings will not be polluted with all the segment names.
-The reason for using the segment name format of <name>/<timestamp>/<size>/<segment> is so that an upload of a new file with the same name won’t overwrite the contents of the first until the last moment when the manifest file is updated.
+The reason for using the segment name format of <name>/<timestamp>/<size>/<segment> is so that an upload of a new file with the same name will not overwrite the contents of the first until the last moment when the manifest file is updated.

-Swift will manage these segment files for you, deleting old segments on deletes and overwrites, etc. You can override this behavior with the --leave-segments option if desired; this is useful if you want to have multiple versions of the same large object available.
+Swift will manage these segment files for you, deleting old segments on deletes and overwrites, etc. You can override this behaviour with the --leave-segments option if desired; this is useful if you want to have multiple versions of the same large object available.